RussianHamster6/ServelecQuizLambda/README.md

 ![alt text](https://github.com/RussianHamster6/ServelecQuizLambda/blob/master/images/example.PNG)

+###Update
+Now there is an additional request header that is needed to be added on which is the x-api-key.
+This means any previous versions of the quiz software will now not work as they will not be authorised to access the api.

 ## Bit of info

 This was created using Amazon web servers using a REST API gateway, AWS lambdas and DynamoDB.